Geeksltd/GCop/README.md

 1. Open the **Manage NuGet Packages...** window for your solution.
 2. If your project has a reference to M#, Zebble or Olive nuget packages, then install `GCop.All.Geeks`
 3. Otherwise, select `GCop.All.Common`
-4. Install it on all projects in your solution (or the ones that you need analysed)
+4. Install it on all projects in your solution (or the ones that you need analyze)

 > **Note :** You need to do this once for each project / solution.